Superman Ice Cream is super colorful, super fruity, and so super fun!

 For the complete list of ingredients in Superman Ice Cream, please see the recipe below.

 How to Store Superman Ice Cream

-Store this fun superman ice cream in the freezer in an airtight container with a piece of either parchment or waxed paper pressed on top for up to one month.
+Store this fun superman ice cream in the freezer in an airtight container (we really like these reusable ice cream containers) with a piece of either parchment or waxed paper pressed on top for up to one month.

 Tips for Making this No Churn Superman Ice Cream Recipe

 Use quality ingredients – When making homemade ice cream, you’ll want to make sure you are using high quality ingredients for the best outcome.

 Chill out – If possible, always start with chilled ingredients.
 This is important for homemade no-churn ice cream recipes and ice cream maker recipes.

 For this recipe, I suggest putting your mixing bowls and your can of sweetened condensed milk in the fridge at least an hour before you start.

 Don’t skimp on the fat – High fat milks and creams are essential when making homemade ice cream.
 Opting for a low-fat option often leads to icy ice creams and inconsistency in the texture.